Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Bounds for infinite digraphs and digraph sequences

 or, using the assumed uniform bound on the height ratios,

-Now, let us choose a subsequence of graphs with spectral radii converging to $\liminf_{t\to\infty}\rho(H_p^{(t)})$.
-Using only these graphs in the upper bound~(\ref{eq:Hm-bound-uniform}), the definition (\ref{eq:bargr}) implies The same calculation can be repeated for the lower bound, with a subsequence of graphs whose spectral radii converge to the corresponding superior limit; we get
+Now, let us choose a subsequence with spectral radii converging to $\liminf_{t\to\infty}\rho(H_p^{(t)})$.
+Using only these digraphs in the upper bound~(\ref{eq:Hm-bound-uniform}), the definition (\ref{eq:bargr}) implies The same calculation can be repeated for the lower bound, with a subsequence of graphs whose spectral radii converge to the corresponding superior limit; we get

-This implies that the limit exists.
-Eq.~(\ref{eq:rho-limit-gamma-bounded-equation}) is recovered by repeating the same calculation with the left PF vectors, to limit the part associated with the transposed matrix in Eq.~(\ref{eq:growth-H}). \end{proof}